 You want to make sure that the originator of the file will have access to it.
-You will format a Word 2016 document to be compatible with earlier versions.
+You will format a Word 2019 document to be compatible with earlier versions.

-- 11. Choose File → Save As and navigate to your Word Chapter 10 folder. - Click the Save As Type drop-down list, choose Word 97-2003 Document (.doc), and click Save.
+- 10. Choose File → Save As and navigate to your Word Chapter 10 folder. - 11.
+Click the Save As Type menu button →, choose Word 97-2003 Document (\.doc), and click Save.

-The Compatibility Checker opens, indicating that SmartArt graphics are not supported in earlier versions of Word.
+The Microsoft Word Compatibility Checker opens, indicating that SmartArt graphics are not supported in earlier versions of Word.
 You will cancel the conversion so the SmartArt graphic will work as intended.

-13. Click Cancel.
+12. Click Cancel.